omaralfaqih6/breast_cancer_wisconsin/README.md

 1. Sample Dataset Limitations:
 The Wisconsin Diagnostic Breast Cancer (WDBC) dataset, commonly used in medical research, has several notable limitations.
 It includes only 569 samples, which restricts its representativeness and can lead to less reliable results.
 The dataset also has a moderate class imbalance, with 357 benign and 212 malignant cases, potentially skewing outcomes toward the majority class if not addressed.
-Additionally, it originates from a single institution—the University of Wisconsin Hospitals—introducing geographical and institutional bias that may not reflect diverse patient populations.
+Moreover, it originates from a single institution—the University of Wisconsin Hospitals—introducing geographical and institutional bias that may not reflect diverse patient populations.

-The dataset lacks imaging data, providing only precomputed measurements from digitized fine needle aspirate (FNA) samples, such as texture, smoothness, and symmetry, rather than raw images or histopathology slides.
+Additonally, The dataset lacks imaging data, providing only precomputed measurements from digitized fine needle aspirate (FNA) samples, such as texture, smoothness, and symmetry, rather than raw images or histopathology slides.
 This limits its applicability for advanced diagnostic techniques.
 It also excludes patient demographic details, such as age, genetic factors, or family history, which are critical for personalized diagnostics or subgroup analysis.